dvbsknd/FCC-personal-library/README.md

 1. Add a form to add comments in the book modal
 1. Add a link to delete comments in the book modal
 1. Build out the API POST endpoint for comments

-### Todo
+1. Add React-Router to README

+# In Progress
 1. Implement the #deleteComment function
-1. Add React-Router to README
+1. Finalise the mocked DELETE endpoint for comments
+1. Move getBooks, addBook and deleteBook to the API module
 1. Add a DELETE endpoint for comments

+### Todo

+1. Clean-up unused dependencies
+1. Ensure we have what's required to get [FCC tests](https://github.com/freeCodeCamp/freeCodeCamp/blob/production-current/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/personal-library.md) to pass
 1. Add some form field validation on front-end
 1. Ensure forms can be submitted by enter
 1. Add API/controller tests for Comments